Masures associated with split Kac-Moody groups over valued fields: Encloseness properties of the intersection of two apartments

 \begin{Remark} \begin{enumerate} \item Note that in \cite[Corollary 3.7]{hebert2022new}, we proved that definition of an abstract masure of \cite[Définition 2.1]{rousseau2011masures} is equivalent to Definition~\ref{d_w_mas}, when $(\alpha_i^\vee)$ is free.
-Actually, by adapting the proof we gave here, we obtain that the two definitions are equivalent, without cofreeness assumption.
-Indeed, the arguments of \cite{hebert2022new} only use the positively freeness, and the affine case is covered by Lemma~\ref{l_ntr_af_nnmpt}.
+Actually, by adapting the proof we gave here, we obtain that the two definitions are equivalent, when $(\alpha_i^\vee)$ is positively cofree.
+Indeed, the arguments of \cite{hebert2022new} only use the positively freeness.

 \item In \cite[Proposition 4.25 and Remark 4.26]{hebert2020new}, it is proved that if $\I$ is associated with a split Kac--Moody group, then every enclosed subset of $\A$ with non-empty interior is the intersection of two apartments of $\I$.
-This seems to indicated that (MA2) is optimal.
+This seems to indicated that~\ref{a_ma2} is optimal.
 Note that this question of which subsets of $\A$ are the intersections of two apartments is studied in \cite{abramenko2010intersection} in the case where $\I$ is a building (spherical or affine).

 \end{enumerate} \end{Remark}